9 Broadening the Mind

 “Brian is always there on Saturdays.
-Just come along any time after eight and anybody there will tell you who he is.”
+Just come along any time after eight and anybody will tell you who he is.”

 street.
-The buildings, while Georgian in character, possessed nothing of the grandeur found on Stephen’s Green.
-Most houses were in bad repair and the basements stank of decay.
-His heart was beating hard when he finally reached the gloomy building with the Worker’s Party posters in the window.
+The buildings, though Georgian, possessed nothing of the grandeur of Stephen’s Green.
+Most were in bad repair and the basements stank of damp and dry rot.
+His heart was beating hard when he finally reached the drab building with the Worker’s Party posters in the window.

 “Special Branch are f-ing bastards --- tilly eye ay tilly eye ay.”

 He wondered how many of those present had been raided at three or four in the morning by the Special Branch and how long it would be until he came up on their radar.

 “This is where your third level education has brought you,” her voice sounded in his head.
-“The banks weren’t good enough ,for you and now you’re hangin around with scum.
-The next thing the police will be knockin on the door.
+“The banks weren’t good enough for you and now you’re hanging around with scum.
+The next thing the police will be knocking on the door.